ELGAS Knowledge Hub

 Energy Content – Myths & Facts

-I’ve seen any number of articles saying that butane has more energy content and is, therefore, more economical to use.
+I’ve seen any number of articles saying that butane (butane gas) has more energy content and is, therefore, more economical to use.

 Not always true!